scalajs-io/nodejs/README.md

 #### JSON data as Scala objects

-Transcendent allows you to utilize dynamic JavaScript objects or type-safe Scala objects using traits.
+ScalaJs.io allows you to utilize dynamic JavaScript objects or type-safe Scala objects using traits.
 Consider the following example:

 ```scala